brockk/escalation/README.md

 imported from practically any dose-finding package in R and made to act the same way.

-`dose` then adds optional embellishments to provide extra desirable
+`escalation` then adds optional embellishments to provide extra desirable behaviour:
-behaviour:

   - `dont_skip_doses()`
   - `stop_at_n()`